 Section 2

-Reference (to be completed by the headteacher referee)
+Reference (to be completed by the headteacher / chair of governor’s referee)

-SLEs are outstanding leaders, with at least two years’ experience and excellent knowledge in a particular field of expertise.
+Swaledale Alliance System Leaders are outstanding leaders, with at least two years’ experience and excellent knowledge in a particular field of expertise.
 They work to support individuals and teams in other schools by providing high-level coaching, mentoring and support, drawing on their knowledge and expertise in their specialist area.

 In accordance with the Data Protection Act, the applicant you are providing a reference for has the right to view this reference, should he or she contact the Swaledale Alliance in order to see it.
 Please do not include any information that you would not be happy to discuss with the applicant as part of a professional conversation.

-Headteacher details
+Headteacher / Chair of Governors details